The T11 vertebra — overview and treatment for disorders

 The T11 vertebra is slightly different from the rest of the thoracic vertebrae.
-It is the second to last vertebra in the middle back, which spans the space between the base of the neck and the bottom of the rib cage.
-This vertebra is also slightly more susceptible to injury than the rest of the thoracic vertebrae because it is so close to the lower back (the thoracolumbar region), and is therefore involved in many of the lower back’s movements.
+It is the second-to-last vertebra in the middle back, which spans the space between the base of the neck and the bottom of the rib cage.
+This vertebra is also slightly more susceptible to injury than other thoracic vertebrae because it is so close to the lower back and is therefore involved in more of the lower back’s movements.

-- Your physician will palpate the areas around your T11 vertebra.
+- Your physician will check the areas around your T11 vertebra by hand.
 Pain or spasms may indicate damage in this area.

-- The doctor will do a visual examination of your thoracic spine vertebrae, checking for deformity, swelling, poor posture, or abnormal curvature.
+- Your physician will do a visual examination of your thoracic spine vertebrae, checking for deformity, swelling, poor posture or abnormal curvature.

-- A leg test will most likely be necessary; the patient lies down flat and the examiner gently lifts one leg at a time about 30 degrees off the ground.
+- A leg test will most likely be necessary; for a leg test, the patient lies down flat and an examiner gently lifts one leg at a time about 30 degrees off the ground.
 Pain may indicate that the spine damage is actually in the lumbar region, not the thoracic region.